Battle of Mons: Myths and propaganda

+Commemoration

 The Germans established the St Symphorien Military Cemetery as a memorial to the German and British dead.
-On a mound in the centre of the cemetery, a grey granite obelisk 7 m tall was built with a German inscription: "In memory of the German and English soldiers who fell in the actions near Mons on the 23rd and 24th August 1914."
+On a mound in the centre of the cemetery, a grey granite obelisk 7 m tall was built with a German inscription "In memory of the German and English soldiers who fell in the actions near Mons on the 23rd and 24th August 1914".
 Originally, 245 German and 188 British soldiers were interred at the cemetery.
-More British, Canadian and German graves were moved to the cemetery from other burial grounds and more than 500 soldiers were eventually buried in St. Symphorien, of which over 60 were unidentified.
+More British, Canadian and German graves were moved to the cemetery from other burial grounds and more than 500 soldiers were eventually buried in St Symphorien, of which over 60 were unidentified.
 Special memorials were erected to five soldiers of the Royal Irish Regiment believed to be buried in unnamed graves.
 Other special memorials record the names of four British soldiers, buried by the Germans in Obourg Churchyard, whose graves could not be found.

-St. Symphorien cemetery also contains the graves of the two soldiers believed to be the first (Private John Parr, 4th Battalion, Middlesex Regiment, 21 August 1914) and the last (Private Gordon Price, 28th Canadian Infantry Regiment, 11 November 1918) Commonwealth soldiers to be killed during the First World War.
+St Symphorien cemetery also contains the graves of the two soldiers believed to be the first (Private John Parr, 4th Battalion, Middlesex Regiment, 21 August 1914) and the last (Private George Price, 28th Canadian Infantry Regiment, 11 November 1918) Commonwealth soldiers to be killed during the First World War.
 A tablet in the cemetery sets out the gift of the land by Jean Houzeau de Lehaie.
-A bronze tablet was erected on a wall of Obourg railway station, commemorating British soldiers who lost their lives around Obourg including an unnamed soldier who is said to have stayed behind at the cost of his own life, perched atop the station, in order to cover his withdrawing comrades.
+A bronze tablet was erected on a wall of Obourg railway station, commemorating British soldiers killed around Obourg including an unnamed soldier who is said to have stayed behind at the cost of his own life, perched atop the station, to cover his withdrawing comrades.
 The small portion of the wall supporting the plaque was preserved when the rest of the building was demolished in 1980.